Android 2.3 Platform Gaming Enhancements

 3D Motion Processing

 Android 2.3 has an API to support various sensor types like gyroscope, rotation vector, linear acceleration, gravity, and barometer sensors.
-Game developers can leverage the increased product suite capabilities to build games recognizing complex user gestures and motions.
+Game developers can leverage the increased product suite capabilities to build games that recognize complex user gestures and motions.
 This is feasible thanks to the new and other sensor types to track activity and orientation.

 Native Access To Storage And Application Assets